ashram92/paranuara/NOTES.md

 ### Installation

-1. Ensure you have python3.4+, MySQL and virtualenv installed
+1. Ensure you have python3.4+, MySQL (locally, user=root) and virtualenv installed
-2.
+2. Clone this repository and `cd` into the root of this directory
+3. Run `./setup.sh`.
+Type in password if you need to, otherwise press enter.
+4. To run server - `./runserver.sh`

 ## Final Thoughts